 Case Management Team (CMT): NICC's Case Management Team is responsible for maintaining consistent coordination of all reported Sexual Violence cases, ensuring all cases are addressed promptly and equitably, coordinating supportive measures, and ensuring the campus's response is trauma informed.
-This team, comprised of the Title IX Officer or designee and representatives from NICC, Academic Dean, Dean of Student Services, Human Resources, Academic Personnel, and Site Coordinators, upholds the privacy of the involved cases.
+This team, comprised of the Title IX Officer or designee and representatives from NICC, Dean of Academic Affairs, Dean of Student Services, Dean of Enrollment Management, Human Resources, Academic Personnel, and Site Coordinators, upholds the privacy of the involved cases.